expertcoder6/Campaigns_list/README.md

 ## Submission

-Provide the code repository (e.g., GitHub) link containing:
+Provide the code repository link contains following thing:
 - The Ruby on Rails application code.
 - Instructions for setting up and running the application locally.
 - Details for accessing the deployed application on EC2.